-- 1. Describe the normal function of the human body. - 2.
-Explain the pathophysiological basis of disordered functions of the human body. - 3.
-Demonstrate practical skills related to human physiology at the preclinical level. - 4.
-Analyze physiological concepts in health and evaluate their derangements in disease. - 5.
-Develop and apply communication skills necessary for medical practice. - 6.
-Perform basic clinical skills in patient assessment.
+- 1. Acquire the knowledge related to the normal function of the human body. - 2.
+Describe the pathophysiological basis of disordered functions of the human body. - 3.
+Acquire the necessary practical skills relevant to human physiology at the preclinical level. - 4.
+Critically analyze the physiological concepts in health and their derangements in disease. - 5.
+Develop specifically communication skills needed for medical practice. - 6.
+Develop basic clinical skills in assessing patients.